 Chartered in 1828, the B&S line dates to the dawn of railroading in America and postdated the innovative Baltimore & Ohio Railroad by only one year.

 Erected by Maryland Department of Transportation.

 Location.
 39° 26.904′ N, 76° 38.094′ W. Marker is in Lutherville-Timonium, Maryland, in Baltimore County.
 Marker is on Greenspring Drive.
 The marker is on the Timonium Light Rail platform, north end, west side of tracks, across from State Fair entrance.
-Touch for map.
-Marker is in this post office area: Lutherville Timonium MD 21093, United States of America.
-Touch for directions.
+Touch for map

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Jones Falls Watershed (within shouting distance of this marker); Baltimore and Susquehanna Railroad Marble Track Bed (about 300 feet away, measured in a direct line); White Marble Block (approx. 0.9 miles away); Property Boundary Marker (approx. 0.9 miles away); Millstone (approx. 0.9 miles away); Cornerstone from Wesley Chapel (approx. 0.9 miles away); Third and Last County Almshouse (approx. 0.9 miles away); Memorial to All Marylanders who lost lives to Terrorists (approx. 0.9 miles away).
+Jones Falls Watershed (within shouting distance of this marker); Baltimore and Susquehanna Railroad Marble Track Bed (about 300 feet away, measured in a direct line); White Marble Block (approx. 0.9 miles away); Property Boundary Marker (approx. 0.9 miles away); Millstone (approx. 0.9 miles away); Cornerstone from Wesley Chapel (approx. 0.9 miles away); Third and Last County Almshouse (approx. 0.9 miles away); Memorial to Marylanders-Liberation of Kuwait (approx. 0.9 miles away).

 Credits.
-This page was last revised on July 27, 2019.
-This page originally submitted on July 26, 2019, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 61 times since then.
+This page was last revised on May 15, 2020.
+It was originally submitted on July 26, 2019, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 259 times since then and 83 times this year.
+Last updated on May 14, 2020, by Carl Gordon Moore Jr. of North East, Maryland.
 Photo 1. submitted on July 26, 2019, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.